jsnjack/kazy-go/README.md

 Flags:
-  -b, --buffer int            buffer size in KB (default 64) -e, --exclude stringArray   exclude from output lines which match provided patterns -x, --extract               extract matched strings (leftmost) instead of highlighting them -h, --help                  help for kazy
+  -b, --buffer int            buffer size in KB (default 64) -e, --exclude stringArray   exclude from output lines which match provided patterns -x, --extract count         extract instead of highlighting.
+Can be provided multiple times to control which matched string is extracted
+  -h, --help                  help for kazy
   -i, --include stringArray   only include lines which match provided patterns -l, --limit int             limit the length of the line, characters